bluestealth/pandasql/README.md

 3  1947       10096
 4  1948        8766
 ```
+---
+## More Info

-More information and code samples available in the [examples](https://github.com/bluestealth/pandasql/blob/master/examples/demo.py)
+More information and code samples available in the [examples](https://github.com/bluestealth/pandasql/blob/master/examples/demo.py) folder.
- folder.